First Responder Naloxone (Narcan) Technical Assistance

 • Incident Report Back Form for BSAS Funded Departments

 • Incident Report Back Form for Non-BSAS Funded Departments

 A single Massachusetts Controlled Substances Registration (MCSR) is required for each municipality that wishes to authorize first responders to administer naloxone.
 Municipal naloxone MCSR’s expire after one year.
-To find out whether or not your municipality’s MCSR is currently active, call the MCSR help line at 617-753-8023.
+To find out whether or not your municipality’s MCSR is currently active, please visit the list of active facility MCSRs located on the Drug Control Program’s verification page, or call the MCSR help line at 617-973-0949.